benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 {:.hl-para}

-I want to create the **c/c/c studio**[^ccc-group], an extension/outreach program in creative code (using code to make art, music & other cool things).
-Through school- & community-based one-off workshops and a weekly on-campus studio masterclass, students will be part of an interactive learning community where they will be guided by instructors in creating their own new works of code-based art & music.
+I want to create the **c/c/c studio**[^ccc-group], an extension/outreach program in creative code: using code to make art, music & other cool things.
+Through school- & community-based workshops and a weekly on-campus studio masterclass, students will be part of an interactive learning community where they will be guided by instructors in creating their own new works of code-based art & music.
 At the end of each semester the c/c/c studio will host a "grad show" gallery exhibition/performance of the students' work.
 This program will attract fantastic students who might otherwise not study engineering or computer science (either at ANU or elsewhere) and engage the wider community in helping them _reimagine_ what it is to be a computer scientist or engineer in the 21st century.

 [^ccc-group]: